Code-Institute-Submissions/Wave-CRM/README.md

 #### Online
 - All dependencies will work as intended by making use of all the files within the repository.
 - When upgrading the dependencies make sure to update the files in the libraries directory and the links within the index.html file.

+## Contribute
+Developer contributions are welcomed and encouraged.

+To contribute just fork the GitHub repository and when ready create a push request with detailed notes of the changes which will be reviewed and added to the project on success.

+Feel free to pick up any of the above-mentioned features left to implement.

 ## Credits

 ### Content